bradonomics/bradonomics.com/_posts/2017-02-04-jekyll-dual-language.md

 So here's what I've got working so far:

  1. Create a directory for the secondary language.
-In the example repo I've used `/th`.
+In the example repo, I've used `/th`.
  2. Add all the translated documents there---the secondary `index.html`, `about.html`, etc.
  3. Be sure to add `include: [th]` to your `_config.yml` file so Jekyll knows where those files live.

 ## Pagination Settings

-In order to paginate the secondary language blog I'm using the [jekyll-paginate-multiple](https://github.com/scandio/jekyll-paginate-multiple) plugin.
+In order to paginate the secondary language blog, I'm using the [jekyll-paginate-multiple](https://github.com/scandio/jekyll-paginate-multiple) plugin.
 The plugin's README file does a good job of explaining the setup.
-My paginate settings in the `_config.yml` file are slightly different since I'm not outputting the English blog in an `/en` directory.
+My paginate settings in the `_config.yml` file are slightly different since I'm not outputting the English blog in a `/en` directory.

 ```coffeescript
 paginate_multiple: